mjande/odin-flight-booker/README.md

-# Flight Booker
+# Odin Flight Booker

-Flight Booker allows a user to find and book flights based on origin/destination and dates.
+Odin Flight Booker allows a user to find and book flights based on origin/destination and dates.
 It is a learning project created as part of the curriculum at [The Odin Project](theodinproject.com), and it is not connected to any external APIs (users cannot book real flights with this app).
 Project specs can be found at the project page found [here](https://www.theodinproject.com/lessons/ruby-on-rails-flight-booker).

-## Table of Contents

 ## Technologies